joderyd/DD2459-Labs/Lab3/README.md

 NuSMV –bmc bitshift.smv.
 Note	down	carefully	the	output	of	NuSMV,	and	use	it	to	confirm	that	your	completed	definitions	are	actually	correct.
 Which specific	output	data	confirms	the	correctness	of	your definitions?
 -[Bitshift_output](misc/bitshift.smv.output)

+  **  **

-3. Consider	the	simple	car-controller discussed	in	the	lecture	notes.
-Download	the file carcontroller.smv from	the	course	web	page.
-You	will	now	generate	three test	cases that	achieve	100%	node coverage (NC) for	the	CC.
-We	want	to	be	sure	we	reach	each	node (state).
+**3.** Consider	the	simple	**_car-controller_** discussed	in	the	lecture	notes.
+Download	the file	**carcontroller.smv** from	the	course	web	page.
+You	will	now	generate	three test	cases	that	achieve	**100%	node coverage** _(NC)_ for	the	CC.
+We	want	to	be	sure	we	reach	each	node
+(state).
 There	are	3	nodes	in	total.

-  (a) Run	NuSMV	on	the	existing	file	carcontroller.smv with	the	command NuSMV –bmc carcontroller.smv
+  **(a)** Run	NuSMV	on	the	existing	file	carcontroller.smv with	the	command NuSMV –bmc carcontroller.smv
 Write	down	the	counterexample to	the	1	NC	trap	property which	the	tool generates.
 Clearly	this	achieves	33%	NC!

-  (b) Extract	from	this	counterexample	a	suitable	test	case,	consisting	of	input	values and	output	predictions.
+**(b)** Extract	from	this	counterexample	a	suitable	test	case,	consisting	of	input	values and	output	predictions.
 Hint:	you	could	e.g.	transfer	the	sequences	of	values	to an	MS Excel spreadsheet	or	similar.
 Remember	to	store	the	test	requirement alongside	the	test	case	for	future	reference.

-  (c) Write	out	2	additional	trap	properties needed	for	100%	NC	as	LTL	formulas	so that	you	achieve	100%	NC.
-Then	execute	the	file	again	and	repeat	step	(b)	above to	extract	the	2	additional	test	cases.
+**(c)** Write	out	2	additional	trap	properties needed	for	100%	NC	as	LTL	formulas	so	that	you	achieve	100%	NC.
+Then	execute	the	file	again	and	repeat	step	_(b)_	above	to	extract	the	2	additional	test	cases.
 You	should	now	have	achieved	100%	NC!

-4. Continuing	with	the	car-controller	example,	we	are	going	to	generate	a	set	of	test	cases which	achieve	100% edge	coverage (EC).
+**4.**	Continuing	with	the	car-controller	example,	we	are	going	to	generate	a	set	of	test	cases which	achieve	100% edge	coverage (EC).
 We	want	to	be	sure	we	traverse	each	edge between	any	pair	of	nodes.
 There	are	6	edges	in	total.
-  (a) Run	NuSMV	on	the	existing	file	carcontroller.smv with	the	command NuSMV –bmc carcontroller.smv
+  **(a)** Run	NuSMV	on	the	existing	file	carcontroller.smv with	the	command NuSMV –bmc carcontroller.smv
 Write	down	the	counterexample to	the	1	EC	trap	property which	the	tool generates.
 Clearly	this	achieves	16%	EC!